 Examples of artwork do NOT have to encompass everything you are bringing, but must be an accurate representation of what you may sell during the weekend.

-Payment can be made online using PayPal.
+Payment can be made online using our online payment system.
 Instructions will be included in the acceptance letter.
-Payment may also be made in the form of personal check, certified/cashier’s check, money order or postal money order.
-There will be a P.O.
-Box address available with the acceptance letter.
+Payment may also be made in the form of personal check, certified/cashier’s check, money order or postal money order only in certain circumstances upon discussion with the artist alley coordinator.

 Any payments received without the approval letter will be denied and returned.

-Artist Alley tables cannot be cancelled after September 7th, 2016.
+Artist Alley tables cannot be canceled after September 7th, 2017.
 No refunds will be given after this date.